TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### client Library
 * Add client time offset from server to standard client metadata. [ref](https://discourse.nodered.org/t/time-zone-in-a-z-in-node-red/82537/7?u=totallyinformation)
-* Restrict `onChange` to only watch watched variables?
-Optionally make the watched var managed automatically (checking to make sure it doesn't start with `_` or `#`)
 * [**STARTED**] Ability to visually show all uibuilder managed variables.
 * A way to show and change uib-brand variables visually?
 * Add extra optional flag to set() to allow saving to localStorage - where set, auto-load on (re)load

 * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
-* Consider removing the css auto-load in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).

 * Add Node-RED command to find out if a front-end library is installed.